microsoft/terminal/doc/specs/#1595 - Suggestions UI/Tasks.md

 they know were run in the shell).
 In the absence of shell integration though, it should be able to save these commands to a menu manually.

+Consider [VsCode Tasks].
+These are files which can be placed in the root of a workspace, and share common tasks between users of that workspace.
+They've got support for starting processes, with a set of args.
+These args can also be picked at runtime, and custom sets of arguments can be specified for individual arguments.

 It is hard to say that the ultimate vision here isn't partially inspired by the "[workflows]" of [Warp], or by [Fig].
 These are modern tools that seek to augment the command-line experience, by making the command-line more